Saudi Arabia likely to extend additional supply cuts to Q1 2024 - Energy Aspects

 The U.S. Treasury Department sent notices on Friday to ship management companies requesting information about 100 vessels it suspects of violating Western sanctions on Russian oil, Reuters reported on Monday.

-The move represents the biggest step of its kind by the United States since Washington and its allies imposed a price cap aimed at restricting oil revenues to Moscow as punishment for its invasion of Ukraine.
+The move represents the biggest step of its kind by the United States since Washington and its allies imposed a price cap aimed at restricting oil revenues in response to Moscow's invasion of Ukraine.

 For Iran, production has gone up by about 600,000 barrels per day, said Energy Aspects' Sen. The OPEC producer is exporting record volumes of oil to China.